dockersamples/global-2018-hol/beginner-linux/part-three.md

 docker stack services voting_stack
 ```

-The output should be similar to the following, although naturally your IDs will be unique:
+The output should be similar to the following, although naturally, your IDs will be unique:

 ```
 ID            NAME                     MODE        REPLICAS  IMAGE